mohniaz-com/intro-gateway/README.md

 - CHANNEL_ID: ID of the channel to monitor.
 - ROLE_ID: Role ID to assign.
 - LOG_ID: Channel ID for logging bot actions.
+- JOIN_MSG: Direct message to send to users when they join the guild.

 ## Compilation